TheMilkmang/Kinoko-discord-bot/README.txt

 #UjinBot command#
 .give # @kinoko			Deposits a certain amount of pretzels/flowers to the bank of kinoko

+]pretzels				see your Bank of Kinoko pretzel balance ]p

 ]withdraw #				Withdraws an amount of pretzels/flowers from the bank of kinoko

 ]sellorders				view the current pretzels being sold